 To do this, you’ll need to add a campaign-specific cookie to your pop-ups.
-Simply go to your OptinMonster dashboard and edit Pop-Up B. From there, click on the Display Rules tab on the left-hand side.
+Simply go to your OptinMonster dashboard and edit Pop-Up B. From there, click on the Display Rules tab.

-Select Pop-Up A from the campaign dropdown menu (in the screenshot above, we’ve used the campaign titled “Inline Optin Form”), and hit the green Save button at the top of the page.
+In our example from above, you’d select Pop-Up A from the campaign dropdown menu, and hit the green Save button at the top of the page.

 Next, edit Pop-Up C and repeat the same steps.
 This time, set it to be displayed when the visitor has opted in to Pop-Up B.